-For Summer Quarter 2020, most student summer research experiences will take place remotely.
-As faculty mentors and student researchers work to adapt existing research plans or develop new ones for the summer, our research community will need support in preparing, accessing, and making the most of your remote research experiences.
+Currently, most student research experiences will take place remotely.
+As faculty mentors and student researchers work to adapt existing research plans or develop new ones, our research community will need support in preparing, accessing, and making the most of your remote research experiences.

-Here you will find a variety of resources related to remote research during the summer, including guidance for mentors and students on establishing effective plans, staying in close communication, and taking advantage of the range of resources available through the University Libraries.
+Here you will find a variety of resources related to remote research, including guidance for mentors and students on establishing effective plans, staying in close communication, and taking advantage of the range of resources available through the University Libraries.
 We have also provided information on best practices and research ethics, managing funding, and specific research training.
 You will also find general resources about health and wellness, support for students with disabilities, and guidance for international students.

-- The “Research Tools” page provides you with basic information about using technology effectively for connecting with your research mentor(s), student researcher(s), and other collaborators and support professionals over the summer, including librarians.
+- The “Research Tools” page provides you with basic information about using technology effectively for connecting with your research mentor(s), student researcher(s), and other collaborators and support professionals, including librarians.

-- The “Strategies for Effective Remote Research” page provides guidance on developing effective research plans and best practices, as well as information related to data security and management, research ethics, and information about specialized research training offered across the summer.
+- The “Strategies for Effective Remote Research” page provides guidance on developing effective research plans and best practices, as well as information related to data security and management, research ethics, and information about specialized research training.

-- The “For Mentors” page offers advice, best practices, and important information about integrating students into your remote research experience over the summer and/or supporting their independent research activities.
+- The “For Mentors” page offers advice, best practices, and important information about integrating students into your remote research experience and/or supporting their independent research activities.

-- The “For Students” section contains useful information about time-management, effective communication strategies, and other best practices for ensuring a successful summer research experience, including collaborating with your research mentors remotely.
+- The “For Students” section contains useful information about time-management, effective communication strategies, and other best practices for ensuring a successful remote research experience, including collaborating with your research mentors remotely.

 - The “Resources” page includes links to valuable resources provided by the University Library, Special Collections, and other University museums and collections to support your research.
 This page also houses a growing list of external domestic and international resources relevant to scholarly research.